chrisnoonan98675/site/README.md

 If you add a knowledge base article to the `_posts` folder but it doesn't appear on the website:

-* Check the `_site/knowledge-base` folder to see if the article was converted to HTML.
+* Check the `_site` folder to see if the article was converted to HTML.
 * Ensure that the file name starts with a date in `YYYY-MM-DD` format.
 * Ensure that words in the file name are separated with hyphens, *not* underscores.
 * Ensure that the YAML header is correct.